- Genesys Emergency Department Details:

 All shifts are 9 hours in length.
-Residents have 19, 19, 18, and 18 shifts per month their first, second, third, and fourth years respectively.
+Residents have 18, 18, 17, and 17 shifts per block their first, second, third, and fourth years, respectively.

 - How many EM residents do you accept per year?

 - What are your application requirements?
-Required documents include ERAS application, USMLE/COMLEX scores, 2 letters of recommendation, transcripts, Dean's letter, and valid ECFMG certificate for IMGs.
-Go to our applying to the program section to find out more.
+Required documents include your ERAS application, USMLE/COMLEX scores, two letters of recommendation, transcripts, Dean's letter, and valid ECFMG certificate for IMG's.

 - Do you have specific USMLE/COMLEX score requirements?